ita9naiwa/ita9naiwa.github.io/_posts/2025/2025-08-29-triton-first-pr.md

 ---

 Recently, my first contribution to Triton ([PR #7918](https://github.com/triton-lang/triton/pull/7918)) was merged.
-This features a new matrix multiply operation introduced in sm_120 NVIDIA architectures (RTX 5000, A6000 series) Thanks to [@masahi](https://github.com/masahi), and [@mobiacham](https://github.com/mobicham), I was able to make my first contribution to triton.
+This features a new matrix multiply operation introduced in sm_120 NVIDIA architectures (RTX 5000, A6000 series).
+Thanks to [@masahi](https://github.com/masahi), and [@mobiacham](https://github.com/mobicham), I was able to make my first contribution to triton.

+With this addition, fast quantization and accelerated inference using Scaled Dot Product is now available even on consumer GPUs (see projects like [gemlite](https://github.com/mobiusml/gemlite))

 ---